 Good Neighbor Experiment Description

 Jesus said “Love God with your whole heart, mind, and soul and love your neighbor as yourself.”
 With GNE you can follow this commandment with intention.
 GNE includes 3 workshops, 24 weeks of small group curriculum, and individual church coaching with the Neighboring Movement team.
 Churches are encouraged to send a leadership team, ideally with 1 staff and 4 or more lay people, to the workshops.
 Those leaders will receive an introduction to the materials and tips for facilitating the curriculum when they go back to the church.
+Community members beyond the church are welcome on teams.

 The curriculum is great for small groups, Sunday School classes, and home groups.
 It includes a detailed facilitator guide and is used best as a coordinated effort across the congregation.
 The first 12 weeks of the curriculum focuses on neighboring where you live, while the last 12 weeks focuses on neighboring as a church.
 GNE is a tool for discipleship growth, outreach, and community development.